Approved inspection station

 Department of Transport and Main Roads

-To ensure registered vehicles are safe to use on a road, when being offered for sale, when the vehicle is being registered and when the registration is being transferred.
+Manages the scheme to ensure registered vehicles are safe to use on a road, when being offered for sale, when the vehicle is being registered and when the registration is being transferred.

 Approved inspection station